Binge Eating Disorder In Men

 But that doesn’t mean only people over a certain weight are affected or that everyone who has it gains weight.

-I was active throughout that period when it was at its worst, and the scale and frequency of my binges weren’t enough to override the overall lifestyle I was leading.
+I was active throughout that period when it was at its worst.
+And the scale and frequency of my binges weren’t enough to override my overall lifestyle.

 We Only Binge On Junk Food